Thomas Industries was founded in the post WWII 1940's by Jim Thomas in Wenonah, NJ to create a line of

 In 1951 Thomas acquired Scale-Craft and Company's line of 'O' gauge cars and moved

-to a new facility in Shawnee, OK.
+to a new facility in Shawnee, OK at 1125 E. Independence Street.
 The acquisition encompassed the Scale-Craft dies and equipment to

 manufacture nine freight car kits.
 This included a 40' 6 inch box car, a 40 ton stock car, a 50 ton twin